gui2de/ppol768-spring23/Individual Assignments/Coon Alexa/week-02/README.md

 | 1      | 1 |2   |
 | 2      | 2 |3   |

 One organization that does work in this area is the Joint Data Center on Forced Displacement.
-Following the [link to the webpage](https://www.jointdatacenter.org/what-we-do/) here you can see the four steps that the JDC use to breakdown issues of forced displacement for study.
+Following the [https://www.jointdatacenter.org/what-we-do/] here you can see the four steps that the JDC use to breakdown issues of forced displacement for study.

 trial